prank7/altcampus.school/guides/the-ultimate-guide-to-MERN-stack.md

 ### What are some key concepts to learn in MERN Stack ?

-MERN Stack is build of 4 robust technologies i.e. MongoDB, Express.js, React.js and Node,js.
+MERN Stack is built of 4 robust technologies i.e. MongoDB, Express.js, React.js and Node,js.

 To be a MERN Stack developer, one should have working knowledge of all the above technologies.